Calpoog/blockchain-ticketing/README.md

 buy a ticket for cheaper than it costs, but more importantly means I do not have to send extra ETH back to the owner which can cause DoS if it was a contract with a reverting fallback function.

-Poison data was not too much of a consideration, but if expanded upon I would check for input sanitation no both front and back-end.
+Poison data was not too much of a consideration, but if expanded upon I would check for input sanitation on both front and back-end.
 For now, it is possible to put in negative numbers for both price and tickets, resulting in unreasonably large unsigned integers stored in the contract.
 All this does is prevent any user from being able to buy a ticket from an event created this way.
-Form validation within the front end and some solidity-side sanity checks could remove this edge-case.
+Putting in non-numeric values for price and tickets leads to front end errors.
+Form validation within the front end and some solidity-side sanity checks could remove these edge-cases.

 No recursion or heavy computing is done to avoid stack depth issues and running out of gas.